Medicare is an insurance program that covers people aged 65 or over (and with specific medical ailments) throughout the United States.

 Specific individuals might need Medicaid services once they have exhausted their financial resources.

 Medicare Part A may offer skilled nursing services at an in-home nursing facility, provided one meets the criteria.

 However, you must ensure that someone close to you would like to stay in a nursing center for a prolonged period for caregiving or other services.
 You’ll likely be required to pay out of your pocket or utilize a long-term care policy or Medicaid services for nursing home care.

-If you have any additional questions on nursing home care regarding Medicare, you can contact our licensed agents specializing in Medicare.
+If you have any additional questions on nursing home care regarding Medicare, you can contact our licensed medicare insurance agents specializing in Medicare.
 Also, visit our website for more info!